|

 metal screen material.
 Suburban does not recommend covering these vents but you

+have to be the judge if the problem warrants such coverings.
 If your furnace is blowing nothing but cold air, then it probably

 is in lock-out mode or the limit switch has opened and not reset, or the sail-switch